 Center for Applied Photonics (CAP)

-The Center for Applied Photonics (CAP) represents an interdisciplinary research platform within University of Konstanz.
-It is supported by the Excellence Initiative of the German federal and state governments.
-Currently, the center comprises 15 scientific projects with contributions from Departments of Physics, Chemistry and Biology.
-CAP focuses on advanced optical systems, concepts and materials with special emphasis of high-tech applications.
+The Center for Applied Photonics (CAP) represents a technology platform supported by the State of Baden-Württemberg.
+It focuses on advanced optical systems, concepts and materials with special emphasis of high-tech applications.
 Via direct collaborations in research and teaching, we are bridging the gap between fundamental science and industrial partners.
-This combination turns CAP into an ideal basis to train highly qualified individuals for both companies and academia.
+This combination turns CAP into an efficient basis to train highly qualified individuals for both companies and academia."